Recommended Global Nursing Conferences

 Summary of International Conference on Community Nursing and Public Health:

-Community Nursing2018 to be held on September 17-18, 2018 at Cape Town, South Africa, focuses on the theme “Advancement in Public Health by integration of Community Nursing Practices”.
-This conference aims to bring together individuals and organizations from varied fields of healthcare and provide a global platform for exchange of innovative ideas thereby benefitting the global scientific community.
+Community Nursing 2018 to be held during November 19-21, 2018 at Cape Town, South Africa, focuses on the theme “Advancement in Public Health by integration of Community Nursing Practices”.
+This conference aims to bring together individuals and organizations from varied fields of healthcare and provide a global platform for an exchange of innovative ideas thereby benefitting the global scientific community.

 Analysis of Importance and Scope

-Nurses comprise a significant portion of the work force in any health care organization.
-This work force is one having the maximum exposure to patients.
+Nurses comprise a significant portion of the workforce in any healthcare organization.
+This workforce is one having the maximum exposure to patients.
 Further, they work hand in hand with the various departments of the organization.
-Nurses also form a potential marketing tool for any health care organization.
+Nurses also form a potential marketing tool for any healthcare organization.
 In their role as a marketing tool nurses often face hindrance which may result in an unhappy work environment and may adversely impact the overall image of the organization.
-Nurses may not always be equipped with the specific skillset needed to meet the current demands of their position and thus not promote the best nursing role for marketing purposes.
+Nurses may not always be equipped with the specific skill set needed to meet the current demands of their position and thus not promote the best nursing role for marketing purposes.
 Interestingly, good nursing care goes hand-in-hand with good marketing efforts.
-The promotion of a strong efficient nursing image is a valuable strategy in marketing of health care services.
+The promotion of a strong efficient nursing image is a valuable strategy in the marketing of healthcare services.